 |Let's get this show on the road.|

-This normally wouldn’t have been a problem but the tank was new and I had installed the fill fitting in the tank with the recommended “Aviation Permatex”.
-This stuff is evidently gasoline soluble and gas started seeping out of the threads as the gasoline in the in the fill hose dissolved the sealant.
-OK, so I’d deal with all that later...the plug was out and the gas wouldn't get too deep in the bilge while I was on the road.
+This normally wouldn’t have been a problem but the tank was new and although I had installed the fill fitting in the tank with the recommended “Aviation Permatex” I guess I didn't tighten the fittings enough because gas started seeping out of the threads.
+OK, so I’d deal with all that later...the garboard drain plug was out and the gas wouldn't get too deep in the bilge while I was on the road.

 The first part of the trip is Interstate and all went well, although there was a lot of shifting going on up the hills.
 Then the 4 lane turned into 2 lane and we went thru a couple towns with stop lights.
 It's not really a problem getting going after a stop, but after many red lights it gets a little trying.